vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/interface/darkmode.md

 title: Darkmode
 icon: contrast
 category:
-  - interface
+  - Interface
 tag:
-  - darkmode
+  - Darkmode
-  - interface
+  - Interface
 ---

 In dark mode, the page uses a dark background to make you comfortable.